Types of Tea

 - Black tea (fermented)

 - White tea (least processing)

 White tea undergoes the least processing, followed by green tea (non-fermented) and oolong tea (partly fermented).
-Black tea (fermented) is made to go through an oxidation process, to which it owes a distinctive flavour.
+Black tea (fermented) is made to go through an oxidation process, to which it owes a distinctive flavor.

-Aside from processing, the quality of tea can be affected by genetic, environmental and cultural factors, i.e.:
+Aside from processing, the quality of tea can be affected by genetic, environmental, and cultural factors, i.e.:

 - Genetic properties of the tea plant and tea bush

 - Soil and climate conditions, including temperature, humidity, sunshine duration, rainfall, etc.

 - Field operations such as pruning, fertilizing, shading, plucking round, and plucking standards.

 Tea Producing Regions of India